mja65/Emu68-Imager/docs/download.md

 [https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip)

-The latest version is currently 1.0.4.
-Changes since 1.0 are:
+The latest version is currently 1.0.4.1 Changes since 1.0 are:

+1.0.4.1

+- Fixed issue with the Quicklink on the disclaimer window not working (thanks to Makedonk for identifying)
+- Added check for 64bit OS so Imager will not start if 32bit version of Windows is used
+- Corrected typo in FindFreeSpace command used in Powershell
+- Added additional flag for the "Invoke-Webrequest" commands to improve compatibility (thanks to Czig for identifying issue and solution)

 1.0.4